bellirodrigo2/grpcAPI/articles/article_1_ctxinject.md

 ### Type Safety Differences

-HTTP isn't type-safe by nature—any string can be a request.
+HTTP isn't type-safe by nature—any string can be a request´s body.
 This is why FastAPI leverages Pydantic for data validation and serialization; it's essential to fill that gap.
 But gRPC uses Protocol Buffers, which are type-safe and efficient by design.
 Validation and serialization become less critical in gRPC (though we can still add JSON support for existing data).

 ### Flexibility Trade-offs